 About the film

-As seen through the eyes of prominent pro-democracy leaders who had recently been released from prison or returned from exile, the film reveals a country undergoing major political and economic changes.
-Our witnesses express the wish for the spirit of peace and reconciliation to prevail during their country’s tumultuous transition from a military regime to quasi-democracy.
+As seen through the eyes of prominent pro-democracy leaders who had recently been released from prison or returned from exile, the film revealed a country undergoing major political and economic changes.
+Our witnesses expressed the wish for the spirit of peace and reconciliation to prevail during their country’s tumultuous transition from a military regime to quasi-democracy.

-Despite the optimism of the 2015 election, a pall still hangs over the country as ethnic cleansing of the Rohingya (a Muslim population) continues under the direction of the Burmese military and nationalist Buddhist monks.
-While Aung San Suu Kyi’s National League for Democracy achieved a majority in the 2015 elections, her reluctance to speak out against genocide, and growing restrictions on the nascent free press, diminish the joy of victory.
+Despite the optimism of the 2015 election, a pall still hung over the country as ethnic cleansing of the Rohingya (a Muslim population) continued under the direction of the Burmese military and nationalist Buddhist monks.
+While Aung San Suu Kyi’s National League for Democracy achieved a majority in the 2015 elections, her reluctance to speak out against genocide, and growing restrictions on the nascent free press, diminished the joy of her party’s pro-democracy victory.
 In reality, the military still maintains control over the most important sectors of government.
 In the aftermath of the 2020 elections, in which the National League for Democracy won yet more seats in Parliament, the military staged a violent coup, snuffing out any hopes for freedom.
 Many of the film’s interviewees are now back in prison, in hiding, killed, or in exile.

 THE FILMMAKERS